Travelport-xx/travelport-uapi-tutorial/index.md

 <img src="images/SystemService.png"/>
 <br/>

 (There are tabs at the bottom of the main editor view to control whether you view this file in "design view" or as a normal source code file.)
 This shows you that there are two "Services" exposed by `System` WSDL: `ExternalCacheAccessService` and `SystemService`.
+Often we will get a sloppy with the nomenclature and refer to the "system service" as any object that is accessible from objects _generated from the System.wsdl file_.
+In this case, the real, concrete class `SystemService` is derived from `System.wsdl` so there is less confusion, but this can become more confusing with WSDL files (like `Air.wsdl`) that expose many "services" as a by-product of generating the code for the "Air service."
+Whew!

-The latter is the one we will be working with the rest of this lesson.
+We will be working only with `SystemService` for the rest of this lesson.
 You can see the java code that has been generated for this service in your project's src folder the class `com.travelport.service.system_v8_0.SystemService`.
 Although you are welcome to read and explore the source, the good news is that you can *safely ignore* all the implementation details about this service.
 This the beauty of WSDL!

 Referring back to the diagram for `SystemService` above, you'll see that there are three "ports" exposed by the `SystemService`: `SystemInfoPortType`, `SystemPingPortType`, and the `SystemTimePortType`.
-The pattern used by the uAPI design is to expose a "port" which has a single method, usually we refer to the port object just by its name without the prefix or suffix such as "the ping port."
-The ping port's only method is "service" as you can see from the diagram; far more interesting is that the input and output parameters are of type `PingReq` and `PingRsp` for the request and response respectively.
-You can find the source code for these classes in the src Java folder with a name like `com.travelport.schema.system_v8_0.PingReq`.
+In the code for this lesson, we'll run a simple ping request through the `SystemPingPortType`.

 ### The Programming Model

+The pattern used by the uAPI design is to expose a "port" which has a single method called, sadly, "service."
+Usually we refer to the port object just by its name without the prefix or suffix such as "the ping port."
+(All the ports exposed from the file `System.wsdl` start with "System" and end with "PortType.")
+The ping port's only method is "service," as you can see from the diagram; far more interesting is the fact the diagram shows you the input and output parameters are of type `PingReq` and `PingRsp` for the request and response respectively.
+You can find the source code for these classes in the src Java folder with a name like `com.travelport.schema.system_v8_0.PingReq` or you can explore them with design view of `System.wsdl`.
+Again, the details of the implementation are not important to you, you can just _use_ these facilities as part of the uAPI.

+We now have the logical pieces necessary to understand how to use functionality exposed by the uAPI.
+Let's thing about this sequence of actions concretely with the ping port:

+1. Create an object of type `PingReq`
+2. Fill in the necessary fields of the 'PingReq` using its "setter" methods
+3. Create an instance of the `SystemService`
+4. Access the `SystemService` object to get an object of type `SystemPingPortType`
+5. Call the method `service` on the `SystemPingPortType` instance, passing the `PingReq` object created in step 1
+6. Examine the results of our request by looking at the `PingRsp` object using its "getter" methods

+With very few exceptions, all the features and functions of the uAPI follow this pattern of "build the request parameters and use the port object to get the results."

+### Getting a copy of the tutorial code